Codex CLI Realtime Sessions: Voice Pair Programming, Transcription Mode, and the [realtime] Config

 Summary

-The [realtime] TOML config block (merged 13 March 2026) gives you a clean, forward-looking surface to configure Codex voice sessions.
+The [realtime] TOML config block (merged 13 March 2026) provides the configuration surface for Codex voice sessions.
 Use type = "conversational" for interactive voice pair programming, type = "transcription" for dictation and speech-to-text task pipelines.
 The v0.116.0 and v0.117.0 reliability fixes — context initialisation, self-interruption prevention, prewarm stall — make voice sessions production-worthy for focused coding sessions.
+The built-in spacebar dictation (v0.105.0) covers initial prompt input, while the Spokenly MCP extends voice to mid-task agent-initiated Q&A. TTS hooks close the output side of the loop.
 Combine with prevent_idle_sleep, a voice-aware AGENTS.md, and bearer-token remote WebSocket for a fully headless voice agent architecture.

 Citations